Table of contents

 Key sources

-The following summarized guidelines for the management of migraine are prepared by our editorial team based on guidelines from the American College of Physicians (ACP 2025), the American Academy of Family Physicians (AAFP 2024), the United States Department of Defense (DoD/VA 2024), the Canadian Expert Group on Cannabinoids Use in Chronic Pain (CCP-CEG 2023), the The Scottish Intercollegiate Guidelines Network ...
+The following summarized guidelines for the management of migraine are prepared by our editorial team based on guidelines from the American Academy of Family Physicians (AAFP 2025,2024), the American College of Physicians (ACP 2025), the United States Department of Defense (DoD/VA 2024), the Canadian Expert Group on Cannabinoids Use in Chronic Pain (CCP-CEG 2023), the The Scottish Intercollegiate Guidelines Network ...

 Show more